 However, the authority of the medical power of attorney representative or surrogate may recommence if the person subsequently becomes incapacitated as determined pursuant to section seven of this article unless during the intervening period of capacity the person executes an advance directive which makes a surrogate unnecessary or expressly rejects the previously appointed surrogate as his or her surrogate.
-A medical power of attorney representative or surrogate's authority terminates upon the death of the incapacitated person except with respect to decisions regarding autopsy, funeral arrangements or cremation and organ and tissue donation: Provided, That the medical power of attorney representative or surrogate has no authority after the death of the incapacitated person to invalidate or revoke a preneed funeral contract executed by the incapacitated person in accordance with the provisions of article fourteen, chapter forty-seven of this code prior to the onset of the incapacity and either paid in full before the death of the incapacitated person or collectible from the proceeds of a life insurance policy specifically designated for that purpose].
+A medical power of attorney representative or surrogate's authority terminates upon the death of the incapacitated person except with respect to decisions regarding autopsy, funeral arrangements or cremation and organ and tissue donation: Provided, That the medical power of attorney representative or surrogate has no authority after the death of the incapacitated person to invalidate or revoke a preneed funeral contract executed by the incapacitated person in accordance with the provisions of article fourteen, chapter forty-seven of this code prior to the onset of the incapacity and either paid in full before the death of the incapacitated person is specifically designated for that purpose].

-Note: Determinations of capacity, including determinations that a person has regained capacity, are governed by WV Code §16-30-7, which requires only one medical professional (attending physician, qualified physician, psychologist, or an advanced nurse practitioner who has personally examined the person) to make such determination.
+Note: Determinations of capacity, including determinations that a person has regained capacity, are governed by WV Code §16-30-7, which requires only one medical professional (attending physician, qualified physician, qualified psychologist, or an advanced nurse practitioner who has personally examined the person) to make such determination.
 The general rule of determining capacity could therefore be stated that it takes only one medical professional to make a determination of capacity, and it takes only one medical professional to make a determination that an individual has regained capacity.
-The exceptions to this general rule include the following scenarios where capacity determinations of two medical professional are required: 1) Under WV Code §16-30-22(c) where a person has been determined to be incapacitated and his or her living will or medical power of attorney has become effective, any health care provider or health care facility which refuses to follow the person's directives in the living will or medical power of attorney or the decisions of the medical power of attorney representative or health care surrogate, because the principal has asked the provider or facility not to follow such directions or decisions, shall have two physicians, one of whom may be the attending physician, or one physician and a qualified psychologist, or one physician and an advanced nurse practitioner certify addiction who have been determined by their attending physician or a qualified physician to be incapacitated, a second opinion by a qualified physician or qualified psychologist that the person is incapacitated is required before the attending physician is authorized to select a surrogate.
+[The exceptions to this general rule include the following scenarios where capacity determinations of two medical professional are required: 1) Under WV Code §16-30-22(c) where a person has been determined to be incapacitated and his or her living will or medical power of attorney has become effective, any health care provider or health care facility which refuses to follow the person's directives in the living will or medical power of attorney or the decisions of the medical power of attorney representative or health care surrogate, because the principal has asked the provider or facility not to follow such directions or decisions, shall have two physicians, one of whom may be the attending physician, or one physician and a qualified psychologist, or one physician and an advanced nurse practitioner certify that the person has regained capacity to make the request; and, 2) Under WV Code \$16-30-24 for persons with psychiatric mental illness, intellectual disability or addiction who have been determined by their attending physician or a qualified physician to be incapacitated, a second opinion by a qualified physician or qualified psychologist that the person is incapacitated is required before the attending physician is authorized to select a surrogate.
 The requirement for a second opinion does not apply in those instances in which the medical treatment to be rendered is not or the person's psychiatric mental illness.]